jawaharnathani/PicPose/README.md

 - Load the PicPose_app project into xcode ide and run the app.
 - Change backend server address and port (in `UploadPageView.swift` at line 315) accordingly if needed.

+# Installing PicPose App (iOS)

+This project provides an ⁠ .ipa ⁠ file for manual installation.

+---

+## How to Install App on iOS device

+1.⁠ ⁠Download the ⁠ PicPose.ipa ⁠ file from this repository.

+2.⁠ ⁠Install it using one of the following:
+   - *AltStore*
+   - *Xcode*

+3.⁠ ⁠Trust the app developer if prompted under:
+   *Settings → General → Device Management*

+We didn’t publish in the Appstore because of several restrictions.

 ## Credits
 MediaPipe Pose Estimation